SilviaWa/sequencing-pipeline/docs/Sequencing Pipeline protocol.md

 	/mnt/data1/manasvi-stem-010113/255neg10neg_RNA_GGCTAC_R1.fastq.gz \
 	)
 ```

-	Some key features:
+###Some key features:

-	Species needs to be listed by the name of the files the sequences will be mapped to (with Ensembl we would use "mouse".
+- Species needs to be listed by the name of the files the sequences will be mapped to (with Ensembl we would use "mouse".
 Oracle is grch38-human & grcm39-mouse currently).
 Check the directory name.
-The location will be listed in the config.sh.
+The location will be listed in the `config.sh`.

-	The sample list needs to list all the files with a space at the end before the '\'.
+- The sample list needs to list all the files with a space at the end before the '\'.
 The backlash allow the next line to be read as if a single space was there.
 There cannot be a space after the '\'.

-	The list will be used with many of the following programs so having this correct will save a lot of time.
+- The list will be used with many of the following programs so having this correct will save a lot of time.

 1. Next, if the sequencing facility has not done so, you can run `preqc.sh` to check on the quality of the sequencing.
 This program is usually run from the sequencing pipeline directory.
 Below is an example:  `main-scripts/preqc.sh lists/FADS1`